Libya entry requirements for Brazil passport holders

 Passport validity

-Your passport must be valid for at least 6 months beyond your intended departure date from Libya.
-Have at least two blank pages for entry and exit stamps.Required
+Your passport must be valid for at least 6 months beyond your intended departure from Libya.
+Carry two blank visa pages for entry and exit stamps.Required

 Return or onward ticket